live-codes/livecodes/docs/docs/features/broadcast.md

 It is a [simple implementation](https://github.com/live-codes/broadcast/blob/main/index.js), which you can use or extend.
 It makes use of LiveCodes [Embeds](./embeds.md) and [API](../advanced/api.md) for code broadcasting.

-A demo, free-to-test, instance is hosted on: https://livecodes-broadcast.herokuapp.com/ (low resources - sleeps after 30 mins of inactivity)
+A demo, free-to-test, instance is hosted on: https://livecodes-broadcast.onrender.com/ (low resources - sleeps after 15 minutes of inactivity)

 You can use one of these links to self-host it: